How to Be a Responsible Tourist: 30 Ethical Travel Tips

 In Myanmar, when children ran up to us with their wide pleading eyes and hands out, we were advised to donate instead to the local Buddhist nunnery which ran a free school – and we were taken there for a visit.

-30) Promote responsible tourism
+30) Promote responsible and ethical tourism

-Final thoughts on enjoying a responsible vacation
+Final thoughts on how to be a responsible traveler

 Hopefully this post has helped to answer the question “What is responsible travel?” and you’ve found these 30 ethical travel tips useful.